software-engineering-amsterdam/many-ql/TaZ/README.md

 Our team: Ton, Zarina, Stevan.

-For this assignment, we are going to build two DSL for questionnaires.
+For this assignment, we are going to build two DSLs for questionnaires.

 We are using a parser generator ANTLR4 and a programming language Java.